cockroachdb/docs/v19.2/import-into.md

 ## Known limitations

-- Only CSV data importing into a single table is supported.
+- While importing into an existing table, the table is taken offline.
-- `IMPORT INTO` **cannot**:
+- After importing into an existing table, [constraints](constraints.html) will be un-validated and need to be [re-validated](validate-constraint.html).
+- Imported rows must not conflict with existing rows in the table or any unique secondary indexes.
+- `IMPORT INTO` works for only a single existing table, and the table must not be [interleaved](interleave-in-parent.html).
-    - Be used within a [transaction](transactions.html).
+- `IMPORT INTO` cannot be used within a [transaction](transactions.html).
-    - Replace a row.
-    - Add a row that conflicts with a `UNIQUE` [index](indexes.html).
-- Currently, `IMPORT INTO` does not work on indexed tables.
-- `IMPORT` can sometimes fail with a "context canceled" error, or can restart itself many times without ever finishing.
+- `IMPORT INTO` can sometimes fail with a "context canceled" error, or can restart itself many times without ever finishing.
 If this is happening, it is likely due to a high amount of disk contention.
 This can be mitigated by setting the `kv.bulk_io_write.max_rate` [cluster setting](cluster-settings.html) to a value below your max disk write speed.
 For example, to set it to 10MB/s, execute:
     {% include copy-clipboard.html %}
     ~~~ sql
     > SET CLUSTER SETTING kv.bulk_io_write.max_rate = '10MB';
     ~~~
-- Any constraints will be un-validated and need to be re-validated after an incremental import.
-- The table will be taken offline during the incremental import.

-Known issues that will be addressed in upcoming alpha releases:

-- On failure, partially imported data remains in the table.
-- Specified target columns constraints are not enforced.

 ## See also